-The regional drilling program consists of a combination of aircore and shallow RC drill holes to identify new gold mineralisation by testing 10 new near-surface targets.
-The 12,000m program is approximately 95% complete and is expected to continue for another two weeks, with approximately 60% of assays received to date.
-The next batch of assays are expected in two weeks, with further assays expected through to late July.
+The regional drilling program consists of a combination of aircore and shallow RC drill holes to identify new gold mineralisation by testing 10 new near surface targets.
+The 12,000m program is approximately 90 per cent complete and is expected to continue for another two weeks, with 50% of the assays received to date.
+Next assays are expected in two weeks, with further assays expected through to mid-July.